WorldOfBasti/CustomRichPresence/README.md

 - And all other modules have I used

 ## Want to support this project?
 The best way to support this project is to create issues and sending pull requests.
-Alternatively you can translate the program to [other languages](src/Resources).
+Alternatively, you can translate the program to [other languages](src/Resources).